rumpelsepp/devman/README.md

 ## Install

-On the system level, the [`podman`](https://podman.io/) tool is required.
+On the system level, the [`podman`](https://podman.io/) and the [catatonit](https://github.com/openSUSE/catatonit) tools are required.
-It is available and packaged for a large number of systems.
+They are available and packaged for a large number of systems.
 Please refer to the official manual containing [install instructions](https://podman.io/docs/installation).

-For performance reason you could consider using native overlay mounts.
-Make sure that the following is included in your storage configuration.
+On Debian, this bails down to:

 ```
-$ cat ~/.config/containers/storage.conf
-[storage]
-driver = "overlay"
+$ sudo apt install podman catatonit
 ```

 ### pipx